Skip to main content

 2. The Sustainability Manager is responsible for annual measurement and reporting of emissions in accordance with the GHG Protocol, relevant legislation, and the requirements of the Science Based Targets initiative (SBTi).

-4. The Property and Facilities manager is responsible for implementing energy efficiency and waste management measures at our premises in line with this Policy and relevant legislation.
+4. The KI Workplace Portfolio Operations Lead is responsible for implementing energy efficiency and waste management measures at our premises in line with this Policy and relevant legislation.

 5. The IT Head of Operations is responsible for implementing the aspects of the Environment Policy that relate to IT operations, including energy-efficiency of devices, use of cloud-based servers, print solutions and IT waste disposal.